 “The Learning Together Program lets people know that Boeing believes in its employees to invest in their education,” Tayler said.

 Tayler is earning her two-year engineering degree and received a promotion to engineering technical specialist.
 She also has her sights on a bachelor’s degree.
 Tayler can’t wait to tell her family, particularly her grandma, that her job title is electrical engineer.

 “My grandma took me under her wing and taught me to go after the things I want.
 She is my backbone, my wind and without her I wouldn’t be here today,” she said.

 Tayler feels the sky is the limit and says it all started with her desire to look up.

 “Hard work and dedication, no matter where you come from, no matter your background or your ethnicity or gender, you can become what you want to be,” Tayler said.
 “I am a living testament to it.
 I did it and so can you.”

-Boeing's industry-leading tuition assistance program, the Learning Together Program, offers generous funding to help you enhance your skills—and learn new ones—at more than 300 accredited colleges and universities, across the globe and online.
+Boeing's tuition assistance program, the Learning Together Program, offers generous funding to help you enhance your skills—and learn new ones—at more than 300 accredited colleges and universities.
 Eligibility begins the first day of the month after you are hired.
 There is no annual limit on tuition assistance if you are enrolled in eligible science, technology, engineering and mathematics degree and certificate courses.